cazwazacz/MakersBnB/README.md

 As a system administrator
 So that I keep track of bookings
 I would like them to be stored in a database

+As a user
+So I can rent or list my own space
+I want to sign up

+As a user
+So other people can't alter my account
+I want to sign out

+As a user
+So I can access my bookings and listings
+I want to sign in
 ```
 Space CRC card: